Hexahydro-1,3,5-triazine

 In chemistry, hexahydro-1,3,5-triazine is a class of heterocyclic compounds with the formula (CH2NR)3.
+Known as aldehyde ammonias, these compounds characteristically crystallize with water.
 They are reduced derivatives of 1,3,5-triazine, which have the formula (CHN)3, a family of aromatic heterocycles.

-They are often called triazacyclohexanes or TACH's but this acronym is also applied to cis,cis-1,3,5-triaminocyclohexane.
+They are also called triazacyclohexanes or TACH's, but this acronym is also applied to cis,cis-1,3,5-triaminocyclohexane.

 Preparation

-The parent hexahydro-1,3,5-triazine ((CH2NH)3) has been detected as an intermediate in the condensation of formaldehyde and ammonia, a reaction that affords hexamethylene tetraamine.
-The N-substituted derivatives are more stable.
-These N,N',N-trisubstituted hexahydro-1,3,5-triazines arise from the condensation of the amine and formaldehyde as illustrated by the route to 1,3,5-trimethyl-1,3,5-triazacyclohexane:
+N,N',N-trisubstituted hexahydro-1,3,5-triazines arise from the condensation of a primary amine and formaldehyde as illustrated by the route to 1,3,5-trimethyl-1,3,5-triazacyclohexane: